 A red open structure like the stones of the fort encircling it, the hall is many-columned, with daintily scalloped arches overhead.
 It was where the emperor held his audiences with the people.
 A view down the rows of columns reminded me a little bit of the Mosque-Cathedral of Cordoba.

-But the VIPs had their meetings with the emperor not here, but further in.
+But the VIPs had their meetings with the emperor elsewhere, not here.
 The Diwan-i-Khas – the Special Hall – is next to the emperor’s own quarters in the inner fort.
-This hall and the imperial apartments are made of carved and inlaid white marble, and even more graceful than the Public Hall.
+This hall and the imperial apartments are made of white marble, carved and inlaid.
+It was even more graceful than the Public Hall.

 You had to hand it to Shah Jahan.
 He may have been outrageously opulent, but at least he had incredible taste.
 Too bad his son had to be a despot and ruin the show.